usc-isi-i2/wd-quality/README.md

 [Comprehensive Constraints Analysis - Final.ipynb](https://github.com/usc-isi-i2/wd-quality/blob/main/Comprehensive%20Constraints%20Analysis%20-%20Final.ipynb) - This notebook has the queries executed for the dataset to check type, value type, item requires, symmetric and inverse constraints.

 [Comprehensive Constraints Analysis - With Removed Statements - Final.ipynb](https://github.com/usc-isi-i2/wd-quality/blob/main/Comprehensive%20Constraints%20Analysis%20-%20With%20Removed%20Statements%20-%20Final.ipynb) - This notebook has the queries executed for the dataset with the removed statements to check type, value type, item requires, symmetric and inverse constraints.
+The script is almost similar to that for the previous one.
+The difference lies in the datasets used for determining violations.

+[Deprecated Statements Analysis.ipynb](https://github.com/usc-isi-i2/wd-quality/blob/main/Deprecated%20Statements%20Analysis.ipynb) - This notebook has the results of analysing deprecated statements.

-[Finalized Queries - Correct Segregation.ipynb](https://github.com/usc-isi-i2/wd-quality/blob/main/Finalized%20Queries%20-%20Correct%20Segregation.ipynb) - This notebook has the queries executed to determine statistics of the removed statements.
+[Removed Statements Analysis.ipynb](https://github.com/usc-isi-i2/wd-quality/blob/main/Removed%20Statements%20Analysis.ipynb) - This notebook has the queries executed to determine statistics of the removed statements.